Skip to Content Skip to Footer

 Mission Statement

-The Clayton State University Department of Psychology recognizes and embraces diversity and inclusion.
-Our program creates settings for belonging as a fundamental necessity for establishing as Dr. Martin Luther King, Jr. articulated, The Beloved Community.
 The Clayton State University Department of Psychology views civil discourse and acceptance as critical to the intellectual growth and well-being of students.
-We are dedicated to supporting the development of professionals able to competently address the diverse needs of communities.
-Graduates of our program are prepared to implement a multicultural framework for promoting personal and community well-being.
+We are dedicated to supporting the development of professionals able to competently address the needs of communities.
+Graduates of our program are prepared to implement a multifaceted framework for promoting personal and community well-being.
 Students are equipped with the skills to recognize complex societal challenges and innovate creative solutions that empower and transform individuals and communities.

-As a department, we are committed and accountable to increasing the number of professionals, practitioners, and healers from communities that have been historically marginalized and excluded from the discipline of psychology.
-We strive to develop culturally relevant curricula that is also holistic in its approach to education.
-Our faculty recognize that we now exist in a global community, therefore, it is important that graduates are culturally competent, with the ability to serve a diverse world.
+As a department, we are committed and accountable to increasing the number of professionals, practitioners, and healers from our communities.
+Our faculty recognize that we now exist in a global community and therefore it is important that graduates are culturally competent.

 Undergraduate Program: Bachelor of Science in Psychology and Human Services